 Recent premieres include Synergy for Orchestra, Quartet for Brass Trio and Piano, Interior Landscapes II for solo piano, and a Concerto for Viola and Orchestra premiered by the Berkshire Symphony.
 He is currently working on a series of string quartets.
 Albany Records is releasing much of his chamber music in an ongoing series.

-Ezra Laderman was born in Brooklyn, New York, on 29 June 1924 He studied composition with Stefan Wolpe and with Otto Luening.
+Ezra Laderman was born in Brooklyn, New York, on June 29, 1924.
+He studied composition with Stefan Wolpe and with Otto Luening.
 He received his BA in 1950 from Brooklyn College, and his MA in 1952 from Columbia University.
-He has taught at Sarah Lawrence College, SUNY Binghamton, and directed the Bennington Composers Conference in 1967-68.
+He has taught at Sarah Lawrence College and SUNY Binghamton, and directed the Bennington Composers Conference in 1967-68.
 In 1988 he was visiting composer at Yale, and from 1989 to 1995 he was Dean of its School of Music.
 As of the fall of 1996 he was named professor of composition at the Yale School of Music.
 He has received three separate Guggenheim fellowships (1955, 1958, 1964) and the Rome Prize (1963).
-He now divides his time between New Haven, Connecticut and Woods Hole, Massachusetts, where his wife, Dr. Aimlee Laderman (a lecturer at Yale) is a limnologist at the Marine Biological Laboratory.
+After his retirement he divided his time between New Haven, Connecticut and Woods Hole, Massachusetts, where his wife, Dr. Aimlee Laderman (a lecturer at Yale) was a limnologist at the Marine Biological Laboratory.